Welcome

 The assignor’s solicitor should:

-• Ensure all conditions in the lease for assignment are satisfied (e.g., payment of landlord’s costs, provision of references, or entry into an Authorised Guarantee Agreement if required).
+• Ensure all conditions in the lease for assignment are satisfied (e.g., payment of landlord’s costs, provision of references, remedying existing breaches, or entry into an Authorised Guarantee Agreement if reasonably required for a new lease).

 Key Term: licence to assign